idno/known/docs/install/instructions.md

 ### If you’re using MongoDB

+** MongoDB support is deprecated, we recommend using one of the other DB Backends (MySQL is recommended) **

 If your MongoDB installation accepts connections from localhost, and you’re happy for your Known MongoDB database to be called Known, you can simply create a file called ```config.ini``` in the root of your installation containing:

     database = "MongoDB"